InternScenes: A Large-scale Simulatable Indoor Scene Dataset with Realistic Layouts: Experiment

 \textbf{Baseline.} Three representative baseline methods are considered in the evaluation.
-The first is an RL-based method DD-PPO~\citep{wijmansdd} which is massively trained in Habitat-Sim~\citep{savva2019habitat}.
-As DD-PPO trains the policy with respect to discrete action space, we deploy it in the continuous action space by multiply the discrete predict coordinates with a coefficient into linear and angular speed.
-The second is a pretrained diffusion-based imitation learning method NavDP~\citep{cai2025navdplearningsimtorealnavigation}.
+The first is an RL-based method, DD-PPO~\citep{wijmansdd}, which is massively trained in Habitat-Sim~\citep{savva2019habitat}.
+As DD-PPO trains the policy with respect to a discrete action space, we deploy it in the continuous action space by multiplying the discrete predicted coordinates with a coefficient into linear and angular speed.
+The second is a pretrained diffusion-based imitation learning method, NavDP~\citep{cai2025navdplearningsimtorealnavigation}.
 The third is a fine-tuned version of NavDP.
-To fine-tune the NavDP, we follow their data generation pipeline with our Internscenes assets, and composing a new navigation dataset with 118,784 trajectories.
+To fine-tune the NavDP, we follow their data generation pipeline with our Internscenes assets and compose a new navigation dataset with 118,784 trajectories.

-\textbf{Results and Analysis.} The navigation performance metrics are reported in the Table~\ref{tab:navigation-eval}.
-The DD-PPO~\citep{wijmansdd} achieves low success rate across all scenes, this implies the RL-based policy owns limited generalization ability when facing the continuous world and domain-gap in motion process.
-Although NavDP policy can select a best trajectory based on a pretrained critic function and accomplish navigation tasks in many scenarios, but the cluttered layout in Internscenes proposed unique challenges, thus results in $\sim$50\% in success rate.
-By feeding the NavDP with additional navigation trajectories within Internscene, NavDP can slightly improve the overall performance.
-This implies the diversity of our Internscene dataset can benefit the model training, but how to scale up the model's capacity with increasing datasets is still an unsolved problem.
+\textbf{Results and Analysis.} Navigation performance metrics are reported in Table~\ref{tab:navigation-eval}.
+DD-PPO~\citep{wijmansdd} achieves a low success rate across all scenes, indicating that RL-based policies have limited generalization capabilities when confronted with continuous action spaces and domain gaps during motion execution.
+While NavDP~\citep{cai2025navdplearningsimtorealnavigation} can select optimal trajectories using its pretrained critic function and complete navigation tasks in many scenarios, the cluttered layouts in InternScenes pose unique challenges, leading to a success rate of approximately $50\%$.
+By fine-tuning NavDP with additional navigation trajectories from InternScenes, we observe a slight improvement in its overall performance.
+This result demonstrates that the diversity of our InternScenes dataset can facilitate model training; however, how to scale model capacity to leverage increasingly large datasets remains an open problem.